neefmadeit/CSN150-Cybersecurity-Projects/Final-Project.md

 3. Installed the curl package using the follwing command in terminal - sudo apt install curl
 4. Installed Wazuh Sever using the follwing command in terminal - curl -sO https://packages.wazuh.com/4.14/wazuh-install.sh
 5. Part 2 of installation by using the follwing command in terminal - sudo bash-wazuh-install.sh -a
-6. Verified that the Wazuh sever is working by logging in the web dasboard
+6. Verified that the Wazuh sever is working by logging in the web dashboard
-7. Downloaded and installed the Wazuh agent on two Linux VMs
+7. Downloaded and installed the Wazuh agents on my systems
-8. Verifed that the agents are working
+8. Verifed that the agents are working by checing the web dashboard

 ## Problems / Solutions
+Always remember to run the terminal as an admin when installing.
 ## Final Report